LOADING ...

 Here's to you, Lily, the rights of man and international

-We them to a standstill while the flames lit up the sky
+We fought them to a standstill while the lit up the sky

-a bullet pierced our leader and we gave up the fight
+'Til a bullet our leader and we gave up the fight

-They shot him in Kilmainham jail but never stop his cry
+They shot him in Kilmainham but they'll never stop his cry

 Of a Republic for the workin' class, economic liberty, economic